ArtlessAvian/lizard-state-riir/README.md

 (no jokes tho if the goal is to maximize my own enjoyment this would be the way to go. if the goal is to actually release the damn game then uhhhhhhhhh)

+<small> (alternatively catch me writing the plot/dialogue on wattpad or something instead) </small>

 ## Benefits so far
 * Floor is immutable, updates are pure functions.
     * Floor is never in an intermediate state.
         * If an operation breaks an invariant, no mutation has occured so we can just return Err.
+(Currently panics instead.)
     * Entities are immutable too.
         * Most entities do not change between turns, so cloning an Rc makes sense.
 * Action verification
     * Actions are parsed into Commands.
 In the C# version, actions had a verification function that was called in UI and right before any mutation.
 There's a branch to approximate this behavior but its not sound.
-    * In C#, actions were allowed to break "invariants" and systems would forcibly resolve them between turns.
+    * In C#, actions were allowed to break "invariants," and systems were made to forcibly resolve them between turns.

 ## Current plans
+* Turntaking
+    * Allow *set* of current turn takers instead of one at a time?
+        * Player team first, then enemy "teams."
+        * Player pass turn to partner?
+    * Actions from previous command?
 * I need to think about Actions vs Commands.
+    * Actions are constants.
-    * Actions are constants?
-Either unit type, constructable with locked down elements (eg enum Direction instead of struct Vector2i), or not publicly constructable.
+        * ~~Either unit type, constructable with locked down elements (eg enum Direction instead of struct Vector2i), or not publicly constructable.~~
+        * Actions are aimed when parsing into Commands.
+(Action, Floor, Subject, T) -> Command
+    * Do you *need* to target anything other than a tile?
+        * At tile corners, for aiming at the center of a 2x2?
+(Alt: offset selected tile)
+        * At entities for tracking?
+(Alt: get entity from tile)
+        * At nothing for convenience?
+(Alt: ignore tile)
+    * Commands are fallible?
-    * Commands are proofs that an action's requirements are met (eg entity energy > 0) *and* the operation will not break an invariant or error?
+        * If not, commands are proofs that an action's requirements are met (eg entity energy > 0) *and* the operation will not break an invariant or error?
+    * QueuedActions with targets?
     * Currently there is no need for dyn ActionTrait, but I expect to use it.
 In C#, actions had a shared common interface meaning everything was aimed/configured with a (int, int) 2d vector.
 I could also shove every action into a big enum, but that's a bit silly.
 * In ActionTrait.verify_action(), the entity and floor are not necessarily associated.
     * From floor, return a struct (Turntaker?) with the &self and &Rc<Entity>.